4l3xBB/Cyb3rBook/content/000 INBOX/Globbing.md

 >
 > - **Read's Processing** → `read` processes the input from _file descriptor 4_ instead of from _file descriptor 0_ (i.e. Its stdin)
 >
+> `Read` inherits the file descriptor from the `while loop` just as a Child process inherits them from its Parent process
+>
 > Note that `while loop` is executed until `read` returns _false_ (i.e. `read` arrives to _EOF_)

 ###### *POSIX Compliant* - Find -print0 + IFS= Read -d '' (FIFOS)